willymcallister/willymcallister.github.io/_articles/forced-response.md

 * The forced response can be defined two ways.
 * If you are talking to someone about forced response and you sense a disconnect it may be because of different electronics backgrounds.
 * Few engineers are aware there are two definitions.
 Most students don't buy two expensive textbooks on the same topic, so we never run across the other definition.
-* None of this matters for the final answer, the complete response---the one you observe with an oscilloscope.
+* None of this matters for the final answer, the total response---the one you observe with an oscilloscope.
 It comes out the same.
 You can be confident in your answer with either definition.
 * What does matter is the process you use to find the forced response.
 There is also a small difference in how you represent the natural response.

 Not surprisingly, I prefer one definition over the other, and I will let you know why.
 I use that definition to derive the [RC step response]({% link _articles/rc-step-response1.md %}).